IvanCvitan/my-app/README.md

 5. **Testing the App**:

    You can test the app by opening a web browser and navigating to `http://localhost:3000`.
-You should see your React app running.
+You should see the React app running.

 That's it!